 The National Audit Office processes complaints submitted to it concerning compliance with the state budget, the lawfulness of the management of central government finances, or election campaign and political party funding.
 It also processes reports of misconduct as laid down in section 16 of the of the Act on the National Audit Office (676/2000).

-The estimated annual number of complaints concerning issues other than election campaign and political party funding is 30–40.
-Around half of these are processed as complaints.
-The goal is to resolve a complaint usually within three months of its submission.
-The NAOF can launch a compliance audit to resolve a complaint, in which case the goal is to resolve the complaint within six months.
+Complaints and contacts other than those related to election campaign and political party funding have clearly increased over the past few years.
+In view of the current volume, the NAOF must prepare for processing up to a hundred complaints per year.
+The goal is to resolve a complaint usually within three months.
+The NAOF can start a compliance audit to resolve a complaint, in which case the goal is to resolve the complaint within six months.

 Citizens’ contacts help us to recognize changes in the operating environment, to select audit topics, and to plan communications and auditing.